 The 1800s saw a series of protests and uprisings in Britain, as people campaigned against slavery, unjust taxes and laws imposed by the government and in support of fair wages, the right to vote and to have their voices heard in parliament.
 Protest flags, posters and banners carrying radical slogans were a popular way for campaigners to get their message across at marches and rallies, and to cooperate without endangering individuals.
 The Skelmanthorpe flag was created in secret, in Huddersfield, initially to honour the victims of what became known as the Peterloo Massacre, in 1819.

-The Chartists were a national protest movement who campaigned between 1838 and 1857 for political reform and representation of working class people.
+The Chartists were members of a national and generally peaceful protest movement who campaigned between 1838 and 1857 for political reform and representation of working class people.
+It was the first British mass movement to be driven by the working classes.
+The development of the industrial printing press helped spread the word and gather support for peaceful protests.
+The Chartists’ ‘demands’ still underpin British democracy today.

 The continued calls for the reform of British politics and representation of marginalised sectors of society, and the establishment’s unprecedented measures to restrict and suppress these ‘radical’ ideas and demands.